arantebw/sketchpad/README.md

 # sketchpad

-A personal collection of technical and non-technical notes.
+A personal collection of technical and non-technical -- but mostly technical -- notes.

+## Computer Programming

+## Open-Source Software

 ## Web Development